cleverdevil/squishy/README.md

   poster art.
 * Integration with Jellyfin and Plex media servers to quickly add your media library to Squishy.
-* Flexible transcoding profiles, giving you the ability to optimize for your use case.
-Profiles define a target resolution, codec, and quality.
-Squishy comes with default profiles: high, medium, low, and potato, which target H.264 videos in either MKV or MP4 with 4K, 1080p, 720p, and 480p respectively.
+* Flexible transcoding presets, giving you the ability to optimize for your use case.
+Presets define a target resolution, codec, and quality.
+Squishy comes with default presets, along with additional preset libraries for different tradeoffs.
-* Customize and create profiles to let you dial-in your personal preferences by selecting custom resolutions, bitrates, and codecs such as HEVC and AV1.
+* Customize and create your own presets to let you dial-in your personal preferences by selecting custom resolutions, bitrates, and codecs.
 * Hardware acceleration support with automatic failover to software encoding when hardware acceleration fails.
-Configurable per transcoding profile to either allow or prevent failover based on your requirements.
 * Direct download links for your transcoded media that work with any browser or media player app.